zkamvar/statistical-experimental-design/episodes/01-introduction.md

 thousands of schoolchildren with vaccine or placebo (or by observing more than a million unvaccinated children for polio incidence and comparing this incidence to that of the treatment group).
-This controlled trial hypothesized that the vaccine would reduce the incidence of polio in schoolchildren
+This controlled trial hypothesized that the vaccine would reduce the incidence of polio in schoolchildren.

 Naturalistic studies gather data with minimal intervention, such as in [monitoring birth weight in wild red deer](https://academic.oup.com/genetics/article/162/4/1863/6050019?login=false).